Jailed Saudi blogger Raif Badawi ends hunger strike, says wife | DW | 22.09.2019

 On Friday, Haidar had told Deutsche Welle's Arabic Service that she had learned — via a telephone call from her husband last week — that he intended to begin a hunger strike.

-He had spoken of kidney pain and had accused the jail's director of withholding medication as well as a radio he had long used, said Haider.
+He had spoken of kidney pain and had accused the jail's director of withholding medication as well as a radio he had long used, Haider said.

 Haidar, to whom Canada granted asylum along with the couple's three children in 2013, also told DW that she was optimistic that he would soon be freed.